What is the average key account manager salary?

 - Key Account Managers may grow their salary between 30% to 40% after 5 years as they gain experience.

-Key Account Manager Salaries in the United States
+Key Account Manager Salaries in the United States in 2020

 - In the United States, the average key account manager salary is $77,629 which is 59% higher than the average wage of $48,672 for a full-time role (Source: Usual Weekly Earnings of Wage and Salary Workers).